pratistha-katwal/pratistha-katwal/README.md

 It’s nice to meet you!

-I’m Pratistha Katwal, and I’m from Nepal 🇳🇵.
-I graduated with a degree in Environmental Science — so yes, I care a lot about the environment and believe in building a greener, safer world.
-I enjoy working with **data**, whether it’s geospatial data, satellite imagery, or survey responses.
-I love digging into it to find patterns, trends, and insights that can lead to real solutions to environmental problems.
+Hi!
+I’m Pratistha Katwal from Nepal 🇳🇵.
+I hold a degree in Environmental Science and have a passion for working with data—whether it’s geospatial datasets, satellite imagery, or survey responses.
+I’m now combining my love for the environment and data to uncover patterns and insights that drive meaningful, data-informed solutions to today’s environmental challenges.

 ---